Neal Dunn: Political positions

 Dunn's campaign website identifies him as conservative.

 Gun policy

-He opposes a ban of semi-automatic weapons.
+He opposes a ban on semi-automatic weapons.
 From 2015 to 2016, Dunn accepted $1,000 from the NRA-PVF.

 Net neutrality

-Along with 107 Republican members of Congress, Dunn sent Federal Communications Commission Chairman Ajit Pai a letter on December 13, 2017, supporting his plan to repeal net neutrality protections ahead of the commission's vote.
+Along with 107 Republican members of Congress, Dunn sent a letter to Federal Communications Commission Chairman Ajit Pai on December 13, 2017, supporting his plan to repeal net neutrality protections ahead of the commission's vote.
 Dunn accepted $18,500 from the telecom industry before voting to repeal the rule.

 Tax reform

 Dunn voted for the Tax Cuts and Jobs Act of 2017, calling the bill "good medicine for America".
 He believes it will benefit many generations of Americans with a "great economy in which there will be jobs, there will be opportunity, there's possibilities for literally a whole new generation or two of Americans".
 Dunn says he has received support from "mostly small businessmen" in his district for supporting the bill.